ExitValue.ai

 How much do commercial GCs sell for?

-SMB commercial GCs typically sell for 3-6x EBITDA.
+SMB commercial GCs typically sell for platform-tier earnings multiples.
 SDE basis: 2.0-3.0x.
 Asset-based floor (1.0-1.5x adjusted tangible book) often binds for equipment-heavy operations during cyclical lows.
 Federal-cleared GCs trade 1-2 turns above non-cleared equivalents.

 What's the most important metric in GC valuation?